m00rcheh/NRC_binary_and_weighted_Network_Reciprocity_Control/README.md

 Ensure that you have Python 3.x and the following libraries installed: pip install -r requirements.txt

+Note that the plots were made by an in-house python package called `pyvizman`, which you can install using the command `pip install vizman==0.2.0`.
+This library is not included in the requirements file since it is not essential for the algorithm.

 ## Usage
 The `utils` script contains functions for adjusting and computing reciprocity in binary networks.
 Below are the main functions and how to use them: